asep3192/Guess_The_Number_Wiki_/README.md

 This website started as a project in school in my Trade and the first version ready to be published was finished in January 2025.

-Easy Gamemode for GTN (Guess THe Number) has already been released onto the website and here on Github.
+Easy Gamemode for GTN (Guess The Number) has already been released onto the website and on itch io.
 Release date of GTN - Easy (publicy avaible) March 17, 2025.
+At the moment GTN is not avaible to be publicly downloaded from Github.